aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     ### Test your app from any device

     So far, you’ve only run servers at `https://localhost` and, behind the scenes, Site.js ensured that you didn’t get certificate warnings when you did.
 But what if you want to test your chat app from your phone or to have others test it with you?
-You could, of course, deploy it to a public Virtual Private Server, which is the topic of the next section, but you can also provide access to your development machine using a tool like [ngrok](https://ngrok.com/).
+You could, of course, deploy it to a public Virtual Private Server, which is the topic of [the next section](#deploy-to-production), but you can also run your server at your hostname using [the @hostname option](https://source.ind.ie/site.js/app/blob/master/README.md#testing-servers-hostname)[^9] and provide outside access to your development machine using a tool like [ngrok](https://ngrok.com/):

-    To do so, you would get [a Pro account](https://ngrok.com/pricing) from ngrok (at least this is what Laura and I use at [Small Technology Foundation](https://small-tech.org)) and set up a domain name per their instructions (e.g., https://dev.my-domain.org) and then do:

     ```shell
     # Start Site.js at your hostname instead of at localhost.